-Casey, who is the Tribe’s pitching coach, helped guide the Green and Gold to its most successful season in season in school history.
+In 2013, Casey helped guide the Green and Gold to its most successful season in school history.
 The Tribe won a school record 39 games, earned its first at-large bid in school history, and won its first-ever regional games.
 Under Casey’s guidance, the Tribe pitching staff ranked third in the CAA with a 4.07 ERA in 2013.

 Collegiately, Casey was a four-year member of Tufts' baseball team (2004-2007).
 A team captain in 2007, Casey earned second-team All New England Small College Athletic Conference (NESCAC) honors.
 He also garnered second-team All-New England Intercollegiate Baseball Association (NEIBA) accolades in 2007 as a SS/P. Casey was the recipient of the Tufts Jit Ricker award, which is given to the individual who exemplifies dedication, loyalty, and competitive desire.
 Casey was a member of the 2005-2007 Jumbo teams that made the NESCAC playoffs, including final appearances in 2006 and 2007.
 After graduation from 2008-11, Casey was a member of the Watertown Reds of the Intercity League, an amateur baseball team in the Boston, MA area.
 While with the Reds, Casey was a four time all-star selection and earned Intercity League co-pitcher of the year distinctions in 2010 and 2011.